-The first-aid kit is located in a stowage box on the left side of the luggage compartment.
+The first aid box \is kept in the stowage box under the luggage compartment cover.

-The fire extinguisher is attached to the luggage compartment carpet by velcro.
+The fire extinguisher\ is velcroed on the luggage compartment carpet.

-- The first-aid kit and the fire extinguisher are not part of the vehicle's standard equipment. - The first aid kit must comply with legal requirements. - Observe the expiry date of the contents of the first aid kit.
+• The first-aid kit and the fire extinguisher are not part of the vehicle's standard equipment.

+- The first aid kit must comply with legal requirements. - Observe the expiry date of the contents of the first aid kit.
 You should purchase a new first-aid kit as soon as possible after the shelf-life date of the first-aid kit has expired. - The fire extinguisher must comply with legal requirements. - Ensure that the fire extinguisher is fully functional.
 The fire extinguisher should, therefore, be checked regularly.
-The sticker on the fire extinguisher will inform you of the next date for checking. - Before acquiring accessories and emergency equipment see the instructions in "Accessories and spares" ⇒ page 196. ■
+The sticker on the fire extinguisher will inform you of the next date for checking. - Before acquiring accessories and emergency equipment see the instructions on $\Rightarrow$ page 194. $\blacksquare$